zef-dev/convoworks-wp/readme.txt

 == Description ==

-**Convoworks WP** enables you to publish your content and services through voice enabled devices directly from your WordPress website.
-It is based on the Convoworks, [open source PHP framework](https://github.com/zef-dev/convoworks-core) for conversational service development.
-It is primarily used through GUI.

-Convoworks works in a cross-platform manner.
-Right now we are focused mostly on the Amazon Alexa enabled devices.
-Viber, FB Messenger and Web-chat are supported but in an experimental phase.

-It is highly customizable meaning that you can add additional components, functions, templates and even platform adapters through your plugin or theme.

-Our conversation editor is truly unique on the market.
-Besides the powerful workflow components ecosystem, Convoworks editor describes conversation through some kind of sitemap making it easier to adopt for web developers.
+**Convoworks WP** is more than just a conversation tool.
+It's a sophisticated no-code, universal workflow builder seamlessly integrated into your WordPress.
+Rooted in Convoworks, an [open source PHP framework](https://github.com/zef-dev/convoworks-core), you can craft intricate workflows without typing a single line of code.

+Convoworks employs visual programming, allowing users to design workflows through a drag-and-drop interface, much like a visual flowchart.
+These workflows can then be executed by various triggers, including REST-based interactions and WordPress hooks.

+Initially focused on Amazon Alexa, Convoworks now boasts a broader horizon, supporting platforms such as Viber, FB Messenger, and web chat.
+With platform adapters, Convoworks ensures seamless communication across platforms.

+For users familiar with visual builders like Elementor or Divi, Convoworks is a game-changer.
+While these visual builders handle design and layout, Convoworks allows you to take dynamic functionality a step further.
+Now, without writing a line of code, you can:

+* Tweak website behaviors using WordPress hooks.
+* Set up custom API endpoints to communicate with external services.
+* Fetch and display data from external APIs seamlessly.
+* Automate processes based on specific website events or user interactions.

+Convoworks bridges the gap between design and dynamic functionality, granting even non-coders the power to fully customize and automate their WordPress sites.

 **Who can use this plugin and how?**

-* **Website owners** - With the Convoworks you can create Alexa skills or chatbots using the GUI only.
-Practically, any webmaster should be able to use it.
-* **Agencies** - Convoworks is a rapid service development tool.
-Once you get familiar with it you will be able to deliver voice services to your customers at blazing speeds.
+* **Website Owners**: If you're comfortable with tools like Elementor, you'll feel right at home with Convoworks.
+Use it to implement modifications on your website that would typically need coding knowledge.
+Dive into platforms like Amazon Alexa for voice interfaces or tap into the capabilities of GPT for chat functionalities and semantic searches.
+Now, you don't just design your site; you make it smarter and more interactive.

+* **Agencies**: Convoworks offers a twofold advantage.
+First, with the support for service templates, agencies can rapidly deploy pre-defined solutions, cutting down the development time significantly.
+These ready-made solutions don't require the involvement of programmers, making deployment swift and hassle-free.
+Secondly, the platform is built with customization in mind.
+If you have unique challenges or specific problems to solve, you can easily design and integrate specialized workflow components into Convoworks.
+This flexibility ensures that you can simplify and optimize workflows tailored to your or your clients' needs.

-* **Plugin developers** - Enhance your plugin with Convoworks custom package.
-Create specialized components that can utilize your specific data/services and make a couple of predefined service templates that would fit most common needs for your plugin users.
+* **Plugin Developers**: Elevate your plugin with the Convoworks custom package.
+Craft specialized components that hone in on your specific data or services, and establish a set of pre-defined service templates.
+These templates can cater to the most common requirements of your plugin users, allowing them to benefit from a robust, pre-configured solution.

 == Frequently Asked Questions ==

-= Do I have to have smart speaker to use it =
+= Do I need an Alexa-enabled device for development? =

-Not required, but it is desirable.
-You can test your services to some degree in Alexa GUI simulator and Alexa apps, but not all features are available as on real devices.
+While it's not essential to have an Alexa-enabled device, it's advisable if you're developing for Alexa.
+You can simulate some of the functionalities using the Alexa GUI simulator and Alexa apps, but to fully experience and test all features, a real device is recommended.

-= May I create Alexa skills which are not related to my website data =
+= Can I create Alexa skills unrelated to my website data? =

-Yes.
-Convoworks is not tied to WordPress itself.
-You can create games for Alexa, fetch information from some external sources or feeds and expose as Alexa skill, whatever you want.
+Absolutely.
+While Convoworks is a tool designed for WordPress, it isn’t limited to it.
+Whether you want to develop games for Alexa or fetch information from external sources to present as an Alexa skill, Convoworks gives you the flexibility to do so.

-= Can I create smart home Alexa skills?
+= Is it possible to create smart home Alexa skills? =

-No. We do not support smart home interfaces and we do not plan that in close future.
+Currently, no. We don’t offer support for smart home interfaces and have no plans to do so in the near future.

+= What is visual programming in Convoworks? =

+Visual programming in Convoworks lets users design workflows by simply dragging and dropping components.
+With visual programming, even those without coding expertise can design complex workflows.

-= May I extend my plugin/theme with the Convoworks custom package =
+= How does the GPT package in Convoworks function? =

-Yes.
-Even if it is a premium one.

-= Why would I create custom Convoworks package for my plugin/theme =

-You can create custom components and functions that will allow your conversation services to be simpler to manage.
-Inside custom packages you can define service templates which will enable your users to have usable service in no time.
+Convoworks' GPT package offers an integration with the OpenAI GPT API.
+Not only does it provide basic API access, but it also incorporates advanced components allowing dynamic context insertion and control over conversation length.
+This ensures seamless and sophisticated AI-driven capabilities in workflows.

+= Can Convoworks integrate with platforms other than Amazon Alexa? =

+Yes, Convoworks supports various platforms like Viber, FB Messenger, web chat, and more.
+Its platform adapters ensure smooth communication across different channels.

+= I'm familiar with WordPress visual builders like Elementor.
+How does Convoworks fit into this ecosystem? =

+Convoworks complements visual builders by providing a similar interface for creating workflows.
+It bridges the gap between visual web design and dynamic functionality, all without coding.

+= How does the WordPress Hooks integration work in Convoworks? =

+Convoworks allows you to handle and respond to WordPress hooks (both actions and filters), enabling modifications to websites without needing to code.
+Through its intuitive interface, you can set up workflows to react to specific WordPress events, creating dynamic and interactive experiences on your site.

 == Screenshots ==